 - Keep track of what initiated the troublesome behavior.
 In order to help avoid, or at least minimize a similar situation in the future, learn from the experience.
 Keep a journal of when it happened, what happened and what worked (or didn’t work), and be sure to share that journal with other home health care providers that may care for your loved one.

-It’s also extremely important for family caregivers to take time for themselves to refresh and renew, especially after difficult encounters with their senior loved one.
-Heaven at Home Senior Care is on hand to provide compassionate, patient, experienced Alzheimer’s and dementia care to Dallas area seniors, offering much needed respite for families.
+It’s also extremely important for family caregivers to take time for themselves to refresh and renew, especially after managing difficult Alzheimer’s behaviors with their senior loved one.
+Heaven at Home Senior Care is on hand to provide compassionate, patient, experienced Alzheimer’s and dementia care in Dallas and the surrounding areas, offering much needed respite for families.
 Contact us to learn more.